DuhanJishnu/RAGnarok/client/README.md

 - **`ChatInput.tsx`:** A controlled component for typing and sending messages, including support for image uploads.
 - **`MessageBubble.tsx`:** Renders individual chat messages for both the user and the assistant.
 - **`Header.tsx`:** The main application header, which includes a button to toggle the sidebar.
+- **`withAuth.tsx`:** A Higher-Order Component that protects routes by ensuring the user is authenticated before rendering the component.
+- **`ui/`:** This directory contains the `shadcn/ui` components, which are used throughout the application for building the user interface.